 For increased focus and intensity, perform two to three sets of each exercise or exercise circuit.

 Power vs. Endurance

 Men and women who want to tone their muscles but not add bulk should keep their dumbbell weight lower than higher.
-For example, two to three sets of 10 repetitions using a 5- to 10-lb. weight provides enough resistance to engage the muscles without experiencing the tearing of muscular fibers that results in increased muscle mass, according to the Brian Mac site.
+For example, two to three sets of 10 repetitions using a 5- to 10-pound weight provides enough resistance to engage the muscles without experiencing the tearing of muscular fibers that results in increased muscle mass.

 Alternatives to Dumbbells